 What do you think are some of the most important elements of a successful build/remodel team?

 As a firm specializing in commissioned homes, collaboration between the client, interior designer, architect and builder is of paramount importance in bringing a house to life.
 It is also one of the most enjoyable aspects of the building process.

 What do you wish others knew about your company?

-I wish others knew (if they don’t already) how passionate Kate and I are about architecture and building.
-We have a family business, and it is quite literally our life!
-We read about design and architecture, we travel to see various architecture and building methods/styles, and we talk about building all the time.
+We are passionate about architecture and building.
+We are a family business, we read about design and architecture, and we travel to see various architecture and building methods and styles.

 What makes you most proud to be a builder/remodeler?